youngmonkeys/ezyfox-server/README.md

 # Synopsis

-Ezyfox server is a socket server.
+Ezyfox Server is a socket server.
 It supports TCP, UDP and Websocket protocol.
 It also provides manipulation beans, auto binding, auto implementation and more utilities.

 # Dependency